 7907 Beverly Blvd.
 Los Angeles, CA 90048 | map |

 News: The demo phase is done with nothing remaining except the boxoffice, entrance terrazzo and doors, and facades along Beverly and Fairfax.
 The marquee has been stripped down to the underlying concrete structure but will eventually be restored.
 The long-ago-approved condo project is underway.
+Well, maybe.
 The Fairfax was approved for City Historic-Cultural Monument status in 2021 but that only protects certain exterior features.

 Opened: The theatre's debut was March 26, 1930 with the premiere of "Troopers Three," a February release from Tiffany Productions.
 With star Rex Lease there in person!
 The opening night photo is from the Los Angeles Public Library collection.
 The location at Beverly Blvd. and Fairfax Ave. was a sparsely populated area at the time of the opening.
 The theatre was the first major commercial building in the district.